mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 - you can specify `jupyter_mode="external"` and a link will be displayed to direct you to the localhost where the dashboard is running.
 - you can use tab mode by `jupyter_mode="tab"` to automatically open the app in a new browser

-??? info "Debugging and Re-loading"
+??? info "Reloading and debugging"

     #### Reloading the dashboard